mreider/mreider.com/markdown/fun/a-year-went-by.md

 image = "images/matt/94797BC5-3A6A-4043-87CC-280B876F7D93_1_105_c.jpeg"
 +++

 I stopped writing over a year ago.
-Not sure why.
-Wasn't feeling it.
+I'm not sure why—maybe I just wasn't feeling it.

-But today I'll give you a short update.
+But today, I'll give you a quick update.

-We've experienced some new things.
+We've had some new experiences.
 We went skiing on a couple of glaciers.
-We bought a hyperactive dog named Leo.
-We visited friends and family in America and then went scuba diving in Costa Rica.
-In autumn we saw Belgium, then climbed up the Eiffel Tower.
-Then it was winter again.
-We went to Florence with my niece, sister, mom+husband.
-Then we kicked off 2022 with schnapps and skiing in East Tirol.
+We got a hyperactive dog named Leo.
+We visited friends and family in America, then went scuba diving in Costa Rica.
+In the autumn, we explored Belgium and climbed the Eiffel Tower.
+Winter came, and we traveled to Florence with my niece, sister, mom, and her husband.
+We kicked off 2022 with schnapps and skiing in East Tirol.

-You're  mostly caught up.
+Now you're mostly caught up.

-Some big news.
-We moved from Linz to Vienna in August.
-Now we have more choices for art, culture, and food.
-We also have a real airport with flights around the world.
-The move was really about the kids though - they go to a great international school and have lots of new friends.
+Some big news: we moved from Linz to Vienna in August.
+The city gives us more options for art, culture, and food, not to mention a proper international airport with flights to anywhere.
+But the move was really about the kids—they now attend a fantastic international school and have made lots of new friends.

 And now it's March.
-And sadly, most of our attention is on Ukraine, which is a six hour drive from Vienna through Slovakia.
-Many of our workmates are from Ukraine, and it's hard to imagine what they're going through.
-The whole thing is horrible.
-And while I've always been full of opinions, and enjoy discussing politics or history, I don't have much more to say on this one.
+Unfortunately, most of our attention is on Ukraine, which is just a six-hour drive from Vienna through Slovakia.
+Many of our coworkers are from Ukraine, and it’s unimaginable what they’re going through.
+The whole situation is awful.
+While I’ve always enjoyed discussing politics and history, I don’t have much more to say about this one.

-Here are some pictures of stuff we've done in the last year - most recent pics first.
+Here are some pictures of what we’ve been up to over the past year, with the most recent ones first.

 ## Skiing in East Tirol (GroßGlockner)